Before deciding to sell your home to pay for mortgage arrears, try to keep making mortgage payments and look at other options.

-If you decide to sell your home, your options could include renting from a private landlord or buying a cheaper property.
+You will need to find a new place to live if you decide to sell your home.
+Your options could include renting from a private landlord or buying a cheaper property.

-Find out more about ways to find a private rented home.
+Find out more about finding a home after repossession.

 Get advice if your lender starts court action